Language of Service Policy and Guidelines

 Active Offer through electronic services

-The active offer of service in both official languages must always be provided at the first point of contact with the use of all electronic service delivery channels such as Internet Services, E-mail and kiosks.
+The active offer of service in both official languages must always be provided at the first point of contact with the use of all electronic service delivery channels such as Internet services, e-mail and kiosks.

 When a client first approaches a kiosk, the default language should not be one language or the other, but rather equal importance should be given to both languages.
 The first decision the client makes is to indicate the language in which he or she wishes to be served.
 At any time during the course of such a transaction, the client should have the option of switching to the other official language (toggle) rather than having to back out of the system and start over.

 All provincial government internet postings must be made available at the same time in both official languages.
-Specific guidelines with respect to the Internet postings are available from Communications New Brunswick.

 Any new information system, intended for public use that is purchased or developed must be in both official languages.
 Where unilingual systems exist, provisions should be made to translate or otherwise provide service in the other official language.
 At the first available opportunity, existing unilingual systems intended for public use, must be converted to bilingual systems.